 The following table summarizes the vote threshold required for approval of each proposal and the effect on the outcome of the vote of abstentions and uninstructed shares held by brokers (referred to as broker non-votes).
-When a beneficial owner does not provide voting instructions to the institution that holds the shares in street name, brokers may not vote those shares in matters deemed non-routine.
-Only Proposal 3 is a routine matter.
+When a beneficial owner does not provide voting instructions to the institution that holds the shares in street name, brokers may not vote those shares in matters deemed non-routine or non-discretionary.
+Only Proposal 3 is a routine discretionary matter.
+See "What if I am a beneficial owner and do not give voting instructions to my bank, broker or other financial institution?" for additional information.

-PR OPOSAL ITEM VOTE REQUIRED FOR APPROVAL EFFECT OF ABSTENTIONS EFFECT OF BROKER NON-VOTES 1 Election of the ten director nominees named in this proxy statement Majority of votes cast No effect No effect 2 Approve, on an advisory basis, the compensation of our named executive officers Majority of shares present and entitled to vote on the subject matter Counted "against" No effect 3 Ratification of the appointment of independent registered public accounting firm Majority of shares present and entitled to vote on the subject matter Counted "against" No broker non-votes; shares are voted by brokers in their discretion 4 Shareholder proposal to amend the Company's governing documents to lower the stock ownership threshold and eliminate the holding period to call a special meeting of shareholders Majority of shares present and entitled to vote on the subject matter Counted "against" No effect
+PROPOSAL ITEM VOTE REQUIRED FOR APPROVAL EFFECT OF ABSTENTIONS EFFECT OF BROKER NON-VOTES 1 Election of the eleven director nominees named in this proxy statement Majority of votes cast No effect No effect 2 Approve, on an advisory basis, the compensation of our named executive officers Majority of shares present and entitled to vote on the subject matter Counted "against" No effect 3 Ratification of the appointment of independent registered public accounting firm Majority of shares present and entitled to vote on the subject matter Counted "against" No broker non-votes; shares are generally voted by brokers in their discretion 4 Shareholder proposal to amend the Company's governing documents to lower the stock ownership threshold and eliminate the holding period to call a special meeting of shareholders Majority of shares present and entitled to vote on the subject matter Counted "against" No effect

 Your shares will be voted in accordance with your instructions.
-If you sign, date and return a proxy card but do not indicate how you wish to vote your shares, the appointed proxies named on the proxy card will vote your shares "for" each of the nominees with respect to Proposal 1, "for" Proposals 2 and 3, "against" Proposal 4, and in the discretion of the appointed proxies named on the proxy card with respect to any other business properly before the Annual Meeting.
+If you sign, date and return a proxy card but do not indicate how you wish to vote your shares, the appointed proxies named on the proxy card will vote your shares "FOR" each of the nominees with respect to Proposal 1, "FOR" Proposals 2 and 3, "AGAINST" Proposal 4, and in the discretion of the appointed proxies named on the proxy card with respect to any other business properly before the Annual Meeting.